 Places we recommend sourcing food from

-- Grazing food is a great option for catering for slightly larger meetings.
+- Grazing food is a great option for catering in London for slightly larger meetings.
 They have a lot of Vegan options and run a sustainable business.

 - Pret has some great quick options for your smaller meetings.
 We always opt for their Vegan and veggie options when catering for internal or external meetings